Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Conclusion

 \section{Conclusion}

-In this paper, we have addressed the AP placement problem in the small-cell uplink paradigm under the two criteria of throughput, by considering inter-cell interference (ICI), and spectrum access delay, through load balancing (LB).
-For throughput, we accounted for ICI in the formulation of the optimization function and mathematically arrived at two distinct distortion functions.
+In this paper, we have addressed the access point (AP) placement problem in the small-cell uplink paradigm under the criteria of throughput, while considering inter-cell interference (ICI).
+After reviewing vector quantization (VQ), we explored related throughput formulations in the single user case and subsequently, the multiple user case corresponding to the small-cell model considered.
+Without ICI, we showed that the simple Lloyd algorithm performed similarly to the aforementioned formulations (only up to a $4\%$ difference) and could be a baseline algorithm to solve more complex problems.
+Accordingly, we accounted for ICI in the optimization function of the Lloyd algorithm and mathematically arrived at two distinct distortion functions.
 Correspondingly, we proposed two Lloyd-type algorithms, namely the Interference Lloyd algorithm and the Inter-AP Lloyd algorithm.
-Both algorithms yield significant improvements to achievable and access rates, giving up to a marked $36.34\%$ increase in the 95\%-likely rate over the benchmark Lloyd algorithm.
+Both algorithms yield significant improvement to achievable rates, giving up to a marked $36.34\%$ increase in the 95\%-likely rate over the benchmark Lloyd algorithm.
 The Inter-AP Lloyd algorithm achieves throughput gains coupled with lower complexity and simpler user association over the Interference Lloyd algorithm.
-To address the problem of access delay of a user in a cell, another Lloyd-type algorithm called CELA-$\alpha$ is formulated.
-This algorithm adds the User Re-Distribution for Equalization (URE) step for re-assigning users in order to balance the load between the cells, which is overlooked by the Lloyd algorithm.
-Additionally, we introduce a distance threshold that prevents user re-assignments to very distant cells, during the process of LB, and is made flexible with trade-off factor $\alpha$ which weighs priority between throughput and user spectral access.
-Our analyses show that a lower proportion of throughput can be traded for a higher proportion of user spectral access depending on the value of $\alpha$.
-For instance, at $\alpha = 1.75$, although the access rate reduces by $6.96\%$, the increase in spectral access fraction is $20.83\%$.
-Finally, cell association strategies are outlined for all algorithms for completeness.
+Finally, cell association strategies were outlined for all algorithms for completeness.

 \appendices